 No monument in the world has ever been so striking due to being a symbol of love as Taj Mahal in Agra is.
-One of the ‘ Seven Wonders of the World’, Taj Mahal is more beautiful than the abode of a fairy.
+One of the ‘ Seven Wonders of the World’ and most popular historical sites in India, Taj Mahal is more beautiful than the abode of a fairy.
 Sited on the banks of River Yamuna, it is a tomb built by the Mughal emperor Shah Jahan in the memory of his queen Mumtaz Mahal.
 It took a time of 22 years in the completion of this monument.
 In full moon, the monument appears more gorgeous and its reflection in river Yamuna creates an amazing view.

 You might be interested:

 Khajuraho Temples are the unique gift of love from India to the world.
 This is a UNESCO world heritage site that stands as a proof of origin of Kama Sutra in India.
 The temples are devoted to Shiva, Vishnu, and Jain patriarch.
 Constructed with a unique pattern of art and structural opulence, this beautiful archaeological site brilliantly reminds the creative era of India through erotica.
 Spread over 21 km of landscape, it features 85 temples, including 20 temples based on erotica.
 Most of these temples are built using hard river sandstone and demonstrates expertly carved sculptures usually sensual and sexually apparent.
 It is an ultimate place to explore creativity & innovation.